9MATR - Master of Athletic Training

-Students wishing to pursue the Master of Athletic Training degree may do so either as part of the accelerated BS-to-MAT program in 3+2 years, or two years as an external candidate.
+Students wishing to pursue the Master of Athletic Training degree may do so as part of the accelerated BS-to-MAT program (3 undergraduate years in an approved curriculum + 2 graduate years), or after the completion of their bachelor’s degree.
+Students are not required to complete a Norwich University bachelor’s program to be considered or admitted.

 The Master of Athletic Training uses a competency-based approach in both the classroom and clinical settings.
 Using a medical education model, athletic training students gain experience in a variety of educational domains to prepare them to serve as allied health care providers for the physically active population.
 Certified Athletic Trainers have specialized education in the prevention, evaluation, diagnosis, and treatment of injuries and illness affecting physically active populations.
 Educational content is based on cognitive (knowledge), psycho-motor (skills), and clinical proficiencies (professional, practice-oriented outcomes).
 The Athletic Training Program incorporates hands-on experience in various professional settings.
 The Athletic Training Program is accredited by the Commission on the Accreditation of Athletic Training Education (CAATE).
 Graduates are eligible to sit for the Board of Certification (BOC) examination.